2008 Financial Crisis and Stock Crash, Causes and Lessons

 Anyone who bought expecting to make money off their housing investment was now facing the likely possibility that they wouldn’t.
 Also, when a mortgage is bigger than what the house is worth, the bank may make a cash call on the homeowner to make up the difference between what is owed and the value of the home.
 Most people don’t have tens of thousands of dollars lying around, nor is there incentive to pay up when housing prices are dropping quickly.
 Many people opted to walk away from their homes, leaving the bank to sell it.

-With banks under severe pressure and facing mass amounts of mortgage defaults, bank stocks were sold off.
+With the big banks under severe pressure and facing mass amounts of mortgage defaults, bank stocks were sold off.
 Because the banks were in a tough financial position they stopped lending out as much money, both at a retail and institutional level.
 Without access to credit, many normal companies found it hard to operate.
 Panic set in and investors sold off stocks and real estate holdings, leading to one of the biggest crashes in modern history.

 The housing market isn’t the stock market, but it is linked.
 When a lot of people are facing losing money on their house, or getting a call from the bank to cough up more money to cover the declining value of the home, those people are likely to sell other assets like stocks.